Pearlshade Pendant Lamp

 Manufacturer: To be appraised.

-Other versions: At least also made in orange with white rims.
+Other versions: This Pearlshade pendant lamp exists at least also in orange with white rims.
+You can find it over here.

 Although it looks very similar to the Pearlshade lamps of the Danish Hoyrup, it is not.
 Not only they never produced a complete round one, the two rings are completely different.
 The top part was always slightly larger and rounder than the bottom part.
 In the beginning these lamps were also produced with a wire-frame.
 Later a clear plastic tube was used.
 It was glued together with the top and bottom ring.
 The fragile plastic was produced by the German company Dynamit Nobel from Troisdorf.

-Other designers that worked for Hoyrup: Carsten Erik Schiøler, Uffe Gustav Schiøler.
+Other Hoyrup designers: Carsten Erik Schiøler, Uffe Gustav Schiøler.

 These pendant lamps are often attributed to the Rispal company from Paris, France.
 Also Rispal produced similar lamps.
 They are mostly used to restore the famous “mante-religieuse” praying mantis floor lamp designed and made by Georges Rispal in 1950 and in production since 1952.
 These shades are very often damaged or lost.
-As you can see on the left these lamps were produced with several different lampshades.
+These lamps were produced with several different lampshades.

 Georges Léon Rispal (1901 – ?) was a French lamp designer.
 He is famous for his original creations and biomorphic forms.
 He founded his company Rispal in 1924.
 It was located in 172, Rue de Charonne, Paris, France.